Improved quasiparticle self-consistent electronic band structure and excitons in $\beta$-LiGaO$_2$: Results

 \subsection{Exciton visualization}

-To verify the association of the excitons with a Rydberg like series of different envelope functions and to better understand the dark excitons, we use three different approaches.
+To verify the association of the excitons with a Rydberg-like series of different envelope functions and to better understand the dark excitons, we use three different approaches.
 First, we analyze the excitons by considering which band-to-band transitions primarily contribute to each exciton and how these are distributed in {\bf k} space by showing their intensity on the band structure plot.
-This is shown for the first three excitons in Fig. \ref{figex1k}.
+This is shown for the first four excitons in Fig. \ref{figex1k}.
 In spite of the relatively high exciton binding energy, these excitons are clearly Wannier-like with the main contributions coming from the CBM near $\Gamma$ and for excitons 1, 2, 3 the corresponding valence bands 1, 2, 3 counted from the VBM downward.
-The zoom in near the VBM for the first, second and third excitons confirm that they are coming from the top three valence bands with $a_1$, $b_1$, $b_2$ symmetry respectively.
+The zoom-in near the VBM for the first, second, and third excitons confirms that they are coming from the top three valence bands with $a_1$, $b_1$, $b_2$ symmetry, respectively.
 One thus expects these excitons to be delocalized in real space.
 Similarly, we also find the fourth exciton to arise from the top valence band, which clearly identifies it as part of the Rydberg series of excitons related to this band edge.
+Further analysis of the {\bf k}-space distribution is given later and shows that it has a {\bf k}-space envelope function with a radial node whereas the first exciton has a nodeless envelope function but in Fig. \ref{figex1k} this is not visible and exciton 1 and exciton 4 appear identical.

 Now, looking at the dark excitons, Fig. \ref{figdark1} shows that the first dark exciton (at 6.7873 eV) has zero contribution from $\Gamma$ and has contributions only from the top valence and lowest conduction bands but only along the $\Gamma-Y$ symmetry line.
-This is readily explained if it is a 2$p_y$-like envelope function which has a nodal plane in the $x$-plane.
+This is readily explained if it is a 2$p_y$-like envelope function which has a nodal plane in the $x$ plane.
 While spherical symmetry does not strictly apply, as already discussed above, we can still classify the excitons according to the irreducible representations of the point group at $\Gamma$ in so far as the excitons are dominated by contributions from band-to-band pairs at $\Gamma$.
 Thus a $p_y$ spherical symmetry corresponds to $b_2$ symmetry in the $C_{2v}$ group and is characterized by odd symmetry relative to the $xz$ mirror plane perpendicular to $y$.